onaio/ansible-superset/README.md

 ### Change JSON Limit

 Modify this value to increase the Superset dashboard position JSON data limit.
-BY default this is set to 2^16, in the below example we increase it to 2^24.
+By default this is set to 2^16, in the below example we increase it to 2^24.

 ```yml
 superset_dashboard_position_data_limit: 16777216